EffectiveAgileDev/SMG_C/TASK.md

 - [ ] Consider adding rate limiting for API key usage
 - [ ] Plan for key rotation notifications
 - [ ] Consider adding audit logging for key operations
-- [x] OAuth token table implementation progressing well (3/5 test cases complete)
+- [x] OAuth token table implementation completed with all test cases passing

 See PLANNING-P.md for detailed technical documentation and architecture